cowang/EMU-COSC146/README.md

   - Cody Makinson
-    - I want to analyze NHL data from the birth of the NHL original 6 hockey teams.
+    - I want to analyze NHL data from the birth of the NHL original 6 hockey teams. https://www.justsportsstats.com/hockeyindex.php?league=NHL *I just need to download in excel*
     - I really enjoyed pokemon growing up, so I would use the data we previously used in an assignment.
-      I want to see if there is a type bias, among other statitical analysis.
+      I want to see if there is a type bias, among other statitical analysis. https://pokemondb.net/pokedex/all * I would have to play around a little to make into .csv file*
     - Weather data.
-It is cyclical and a different kind of data than the other two. https://www.justsportsstats.com/hockeyindex.php?league=NHL *I just need to download in excel* https://pokemondb.net/pokedex/all * I would have to play around a little to make into .csv file* PRECIP_HLY_sample_csv
+It is cyclical and a different kind of data than the other two.
+          PRECIP_HLY_sample_csv
+   -My first choice is analyzing the hockey data.
+I have all the data in an excel file.
+I will put all the raw data in one sheet and convert to .csv file.